-Phase III of the study commenced in 2018 and continued during 2019 includes continued synthesis of information and recommendations concerning selected remote-sensing methods and a comparison of more traditional crop coefficients such as the Modified Blaney-Criddle and Penman-Monteith methods.
-Phase III will likely conclude the study, whereupon recommendations will be made to the Commission regarding the various methods for calculating agricultural consumptive water use more uniformly across the Upper Colorado River Basin.
+Phase III of the study commenced in 2018 and continued during 2019 and 2020.
+The study includes continued synthesis of information and recommendations concerning selected remote-sensing methods and a comparison of more traditional crop coefficients such as the Modified Blaney-Criddle and Penman-Monteith methods.
+Phase III will likely conclude the study, whereupon recommendations will be made to the Commission and Reclamation regarding the various methods for calculating agricultural consumptive water use more uniformly across the Upper Colorado River Basin.